-Only Kiev's profligacy cost them a third goal in the second half, but they nevertheless claimed a vital three points that puts them back into the hunt for qualification from Group A by drawing level with PSG, while Zagreb sink to the bottom of the standings without a single point.
+Only Kiev's profligacy cost it a third goal in the second half, but Dynamo nevertheless claimed a vital three points that puts it back into the hunt for qualification from Group A by drawing level with PSG, while Zagreb sinks to the bottom of the standings without a single point.

 The home side came flying out of the gates and needed only two minutes to take the lead.
 Ognjen Vukojevic sent a good cross into the heart of the area, from which Husyev needed no second invitation to head home.

-Kiev though soon took their foot off the gas after their bright early start, and allowed Zagreb to gain a foothold in the game.
+Kiev though soon took its foot off the gas after the bright early start, and allowed Zagreb to gain a foothold in the game.

 Fatos Beciraj found himself in a great position as he skipped past keeper Oleksander Shovkovski at an angle, but his delivery was just missed by the onrushing Marcelo Brozovic.

 But Kiev would soon hit back.
-Veloso brought the very best out of Keleva with a swerving free kick on the half hour mark, and two minutes later, they would force their second.
+Veloso brought the very best out of Keleva with a swerving free kick on the half hour mark, and two minutes later, it would force their second.